Agility Training | How to Develop Your Agility

 We so often act out of natural instinct, rather than conscious thought.
 Boxing, however, requires the systematic use of the body and the mind working together.
 You need to make attentive, calculated decisions about your next move.

 Agility training is great for helping you develop that mind-body connection.
-Many of the exercises used in agility training require the use of the brain as well as the body.
+Many of the exercises used in speed and agility training require the use of the brain as well as the body.
 Balance and stability are two examples of agility training skills that demand focus and attention.
 Thus, by developing your agility, you are also building the relationship between the mind and the body.

 Exercises to Develop Your Agility